bakhrullo/tg_bot_template_web_hook/README.md

 5. Register middlewares, filters, and handlers: The `register_all_middlewares()`, `register_all_filters()`, and `register_all_handlers()` functions are called to register all the middlewares, filters, and handlers that are used by the bot.
-6. Start the polling loop: The `start_polling()` method of the Dispatcher instance is called to start the main event loop for the bot.
-This method listens for incoming messages and routes them to the appropriate handler.
+6. Starting a webhook: `start_webhook()` method.
+This method waits for updates from telegram servers and sends them to the appropriate handler.

 ### `tgbot/config.py`